Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 We refer to the condition $\upell_{ij}^\mathrm{I}\geq 0$ as the \emph{generalized Delaunay} condition.

-The isogonal-mode construction is common in mathematics and computer graphics, where triangulations together with a dual tessellation (one vertex per triangle $ijk$ so that triangulation and tessellation edges are orthogonal) are called ``orthogonal duals''~\cite{Crane2025}.
+The isogonal-mode construction is used in mathematics and computer graphics, where triangulations together with a dual tessellation (one vertex per triangle $ijk$ so that triangulation and tessellation edges are orthogonal) are called ``orthogonal duals''~\cite{Crane2025}.
 The generalized Voronoi construction for $\uptheta_i\neq 0$ is known in the literature under several names: Laguerre tessellations, (additively) weighted triangulations, and power diagram/tessellations \cite{Aurenhammer1987}.
 We will use the latter term.
-In the power tessellation, a cell $C^\mathrm{I}_i$ is defined as the set of closest points under the generalized \emph{power distance}
+In the power tessellation, a cell $C^\mathrm{P}_i$ is defined as the set of closest points under the generalized \emph{power distance}

-Geometrically, the isogonal mode can be thought of as a \emph{vertex circle} (sometimes also called \emph{power circle}) of radius $\sqrt{\uptheta_i}$ around each vertex.
-One also refers to a triangulation together with a circle around every vertex as a \emph{decorated triangulation}~\cite{Bobenko.Lutz2024} (see Fig.~\ref{fig:iso-modes}).
+Geometrically, the isogonal mode can be thought of as a \emph{power circle} of radius $\sqrt{\uptheta_i}$ around each vertex.
+The power distance in Eq.~\eqref{eq:power_cell} measures the squared tangential distance from a point $\rvec$ to the power circle (see App.~\ref{app:power_distance_gradient} and Refs.\cite{Aurenhammer1987,DeGoes.etal2014}).
+A triangulation together with a power circle around every vertex forms a \emph{decorated triangulation}~\cite{Bobenko.Lutz2024} (see Fig.~\ref{fig:iso-modes}).

-The power distance measures the squared tangential distance from a point $\rvec$ to the vertex circle.
-In this picture, the vertex $\rvec_{ijk}^\mathrm{I}$ can be constructed as the center of the face circle, the unique circle that intersects all vertex circles orthogonally (if $\uptheta_i=0$, the face circle reduces to the circumcircle).
-Both definitions (discrete gradient and power distance~\cite{Aurenhammer1987,DeGoes.etal2014}) will become useful below, and are equivalent (App.~\ref{app:power_distance_gradient}).

 The discrete isogonal modes Eq.~\eqref{eq:isogonal_action} provide the microscopic origin of the continuum curl-free mode $\nabla\theta$, with $\theta(\tvecIt)$ defined by interpolation of the $\uptheta_i = \theta(\tvec_i)$.
 Note that microscopically, i.e.\ on the level of the cell vertices, the isogonal displacements are non-affine.
-In the continuum, we can write the isogonal deformation $\rvec_{ijk}^\mathrm{V}\mapsto \rvec_{ijk}^\mathrm{V} + (\nabla\uptheta)_{ijk}$ as a map $\rvecIt^\mathrm{V} \mapsto \rvecIt^\mathrm{I}=\tvecIt + \nabla_\tvecIt \theta(\tvecIt)$.
+In the continuum, we can write the isogonal deformation $\rvec_{ijk}^\mathrm{V}\mapsto \rvec_{ijk}^\mathrm{I}=\rvec_{ijk}^\mathrm{V} + (\nabla\uptheta)_{ijk}$ as a map $\rvecIt^\mathrm{V} \mapsto \rvecIt^\mathrm{I}=\tvecIt + \nabla_{\!\tvecIt} \theta(\tvecIt)$.
 We define the isogonal deformation tensor

 For future reference, we define the inverse of the isogonal map $\rvecIt^\mathrm{I}\mapsto\tvecIt(\rvecIt^\mathrm{I})=\rvecIt^\mathrm{I} + \nabla_{\rvecIt^\mathrm{I}} \theta^*(\rvec^\mathrm{I})$.
 Its potential $\theta^*(\rvec^\mathrm{I})$ is given by the Legendre transform (which inverts the derivative of a function)